-This question gets asked a lot “Is gastric bypass cheating?”.
+This question gets asked a lot “Is bariatric surgery cheating?”.
 I want to give you my input on this question.

 It’s more than just eating right and exercise.

-Gastric bypass isn’t cheating, it’s a tool.
-Sure it’s drastic in its creation but there is nothing illegitimate about it.
-When you hear that phrase from people understand that they don’t really understand.
-You can help them if you like or you can just let it roll off your back and know that you are just as dedicated (if not more) than any other person on the weight loss journey.
+Bariatric Surgery isn’t a cheat, it’s a tool.
+Sure, it’s drastic by design, but there is nothing illegitimate about it.
+When you hear that phrase from people, understand that they don’t really know what weight loss surgery really takes.
+You can help them understand if you like, or you can just let it roll off your back and know that you are just as dedicated as any other person on the weight loss journey—if not more so.

 Each month we take on a new topic around Exercise, Nutrition and Mindset and how it can help you on your weight loss journey.
 You will also get first notice of upcoming promotions.